eugenia1984/JS-complete/README.md

 ## Please: 🎁

-* If you liked this content, don't forget to click on: ⭐
 * I shared this content with others 📢
 * Invite a beer 🍺 or a coffee ☕ to someone from the team
 * Thank you very much 🤓.